 In the previous article of “QML Application Architecture Guide with Flux”, it has introduced how to apply the concept of Flux in QML and the benefit of “Update”/“Query” separation.
-It gives a guideline on how to organise your QML files and write clean code by avoiding unnecessary signal propagation.
+It gives a guideline on how to organize your QML files and write clean code by avoiding unnecessary signal propagation.

-The article published on Mar 2016, it is already a year old.
+The article published in Mar 2016, it is already a year old.
 And the Quick Flux library used in the article has released a v1.1.
 It brings new concepts like Middleware, Hydration and deprecates old components like AppListener.
 (Reference: What is new in Quick Flux 1.1)

 Therefore, I have revised the original article to adopt the new concept from Quick Flux v1.1.

 This article intends to point out the problems and provides a solution of architecture design inspired by Facebook Flux.

 The solution is based on my project, QuickFlux , a library provides central dispatcher and utility components for writing QML in a Flux way

 What is Flux Application Framework?

 It is an application architecture designed by Facebook.
 In Flux, there are three major parts: the dispatcher, the stores, and the views (React components).
 The controller does not exist in Flux application.